NationStates: History

-On 21 January 2008, Barry received a cease and desist letter from the United Nations (UN) for unauthorized usage of its name and emblem for the game's fictional international organization which was based on the UN.
-As a result, Barry changed the name of the organization to the "World Assembly", introducing the changes as an April Fool's prank.
-Barry joked about the situation, stating "it's the place where players come together to debate and pass international law; in the five years the game has been running, they’ve implemented privacy safeguards, promoted religious tolerance, passed a universal bill of rights, and outlawed child labor, amongst 240 other resolutions [...]
-Clearly this wasn't anything the real UN wanted to be associated with".
+On 21 January 2008, Barry received a cease and desist letter from the United Nations (UN) for unauthorized usage of its name and emblem for the game's fictionalized United Nations.
+As a result, Barry changed the name of the organization to the "World Assembly", introducing the change as a permanent April Fool's prank.
+Barry joked about the situation: "[Players have] implemented privacy safeguards, promoted religious tolerance, passed a universal bill of rights, and outlawed child labor, amongst 240 other resolutions [...]
+Clearly this wasn't anything the real UN wanted to be associated with."
+Barry complied willingly, citing his support of the UN and his total lack of legal standing.

 Gameplay

 Players register by setting up their nation through answering a short questionnaire which determines the type of government the nation will have.
-Players can determine their nation's name, flag, motto, currency, animal, capital, leader, and faith.
-The gameplay hinges on the player deciding government policies through "issues" which are presented to the player multiple times each day.
-Issues are written by either Barry or by the players themselves with moderator editing.
-The player may choose from a list of options or dismiss the issue.
-The player's responses may affect the nation's status across three main statistics: political freedom, civil rights, and economy, and based on these main statistics, the nation is assigned to one of twenty-seven government classifications.
+Players can determine their nation's pretitle, name, flag, motto, currency, animal, capital, leader, and faith.
+Additionally, players may publish dispatches known as "factbooks," which can convey textual and visual information about their nation and be used for worldbuilding and/or roleplaying.

+The gameplay is centered on the player deciding government policies through "issues."
+Issues are written by either Barry or the players themselves with moderator editing and are based on real-world politics with an "absurd and humorous direction".
+The player may choose from a list of options or dismiss the issue, and the player's responses may affect the nation's status across three main statistics: political freedom, civil rights, and economic freedom; based on these main statuses, the nation is assigned to one of twenty-seven government classifications which are determined on a three-axis scale of personal, economic, and political freedom.
+When NationStates initially launched, players received only one issue per day; however, multiple issues are now received per day on timed intervals.

-Players can also choose to join the World Assembly, a United Nations-like voluntary body concerned with the drafting and passage of international law.
-It has two separate chambers: the General Assembly and the Security Council.
-The General Assembly is concerned with passing legislation on various topics, while the Security Council recognizes various nations and regions for good or bad deeds.
-Players spawn in one of five "Pacific" regions (North, South, East, West, and just the 'Pacific'), but they can then move to different regions, which are a community function similar to a chat room.
+Players can also choose to join the World Assembly, a United Nations-like body concerned with the drafting and passage of international law.
+Membership in the World Assembly is voluntary.
+Players spawn in one of five "Pacific" regions (North, South, East, West, and just the "Pacific") or other regions designated as "frontiers" which allow them to receive new nations.
+Some regions are designated as "strongholds", meaning they cannot receive new nations.
+Regardless of a nation's founding region, they can then move to different regions, which are a community function similar to a chat room.
+If a Nation gets banned or ejected from a region, they will go to one of three regions known as "Sinkers": The Rejected Realms, The Outback, or The Plains of Perdition.
+Nations that have ceased to exist and been restored will respawn in one of three "Restorer" regions: Osiris, Balder, or Lazarus.
 Users can create their own regions.
-NationStates does not have a win condition.

-While NationStates lacks a mechanic for war between nations, it is possible to invade and take over other regions by exploiting a World Assembly mechanic.
-Every nation in the World Assembly can "endorse" other World Assembly members in their region, and the nation with the highest number of endorsements in a region becomes the World Assembly Delegate, who is responsible for approving proposals for voting in the World Assembly and can hold other permissions within a region.
-Players can seize control in a region by becoming its World Assembly Delegate in gameplay known as "raiding/defending" or "R/D".
+As of 31 December 2024, there are 31,109 regions, the vast majority of them being strongholds.
+NationStates does not have a win condition nor winners and losers.
+The game also does not have any warring or trading mechanics, although players can roleplay such interactions.